 Co-Borrowing

 A co-borrower is any additional borrower that gets added to an account.
-Their name will be listed on the credit card application and their credit profile, including credit history and income, will get assessed during the application process to help the lender determine whether the parties involved qualify for the loan.
-Generally, the loan terms will get based on the co-borrower with the best credit as they will have a lower risk of default from a creditor’s perspective.
+Their name will get listed on the credit card application and their credit profile, including credit history and income, will get assessed during the application process to help the lender determine whether the parties involved qualify for the loan.
+Generally, the loan terms is based on the co-borrower with the best credit as they will have a lower risk of default from a creditor’s perspective.
 Under this arrangement, all co-borrowers assume responsibility for the debt and are obligated to repay the loan.
 For mortgages, the names of all applicable co-borrowers will appear on the property’s title.

 Co-Signing